openSUSE/kvm-server-container/README.md

 ```
 # podman container runlabel install <registry_path>:latest
 ```
-> Note: Ensure the value of `IMAGE` in `/etc/kvm-container.conf` is the same as the registry path used for the installation

 > Note: All commands to be run as root

 ## Deploy the container